Tim355Code/what-spyglass/README.md

 # WhatSpyglass
-*A small Fabric mod that replaces the vanilla spyglass experience with the WHAT meme template.*
+*A small Fabric mod that replaces the vanilla spyglass overlay with the WHAT meme template.*

 This mod shows the WHAT meme template, plays the full EarthBound "Guardian Battle" theme, and hides parts of the HUD while zoomed in.
 It delivers the meme in a cleaner format compared to that of a resource pack.